Skip to main content

 1920 - 1950's

-(From "100 Years of Changing and Evolving,"
+(From "100 Years of Changing and Evolving," by Nancy Naragon and Maureen Grosheider)

 From the beginning, the League of Women Voters has existed both in Pennsylvania and in Pittsburgh--but a part of the time, multiple Leagues existed in conflict.

-From 1920 to the 1950's, the local LWV called the "Allegheny County LWV", was populated by the wives of many of the influential business and industrial leaders in the area.
+From 1920 to the 1950's, the local LWV called the "Allegheny County LWV"was populated by the wives of many of the influential business and industrial leaders in the area.

 Accordion Widget